-The clock 400 is a 6.176 MHz oscillator which pro-NAND gates 1305, 1306 and 1307 to enable the appro- 50 vides the basic timing to the network and PCM peripherals.
-The output of the clock 400 is a square wave output clock pulse train of 162 microsecond period and 50 percent duty cycle to give an 81 microsecond on pulse and an 81 microsecond off pulse.
-This clock pulse 55 train (CK-1) drives a time slot counter 402 formed of the synchronous counters 404-406 and an early counter 403 formed of the synchronous counters 407-409.
+The clock 400 is a 6.176 MHz oscillator which proerals.
+The output of the clock 400 is a square wave output clock pulse train of 162 microsecond period and 50% duty cycle to give an 81 microsecond on pulse and an 81 microsecond off pulse.
+This clock pulse train 55 (CK-1) drives a time slot counter 402 formed of the synchronous counters 404-406 and an early counter 403 formed of the synchronous counters 407-409.
 The synchronous counter 404-409 may be, for example, type 74163 four bit counters, or their equivalents, connected to successively divide by two the basic clock frequency to provide a series of pulse trains.
-The time slot counter 402 provides the pulse trains A, B, C, S1, S2, C1, C2, C4, C8 and C16, and the early counter 403 provides the pulse trains A, B, C, S1, S2, C1, C2E, C4E, C8E and C16E.
+The time slot counter 402 provides the pulse trains A, B, C, S1, S2, C1, C2, C4, C8 and C16, and the early counter 403 provides the pulse trains A, B, C, S1, S2, C1, C2E, 65 C4E, C8E and C16E.
 These pulse trains from the early counter 403 occur eight time slots earlier than the pulse trains from the time slot counter 402, for reasons set forth more specifically below.

-As illustrated in FIG. 16, the A, B and C pulses divide a time slot which is 1.3 microseconds long into eight divisions so that the time switching operation may be performed.
-The S1 and S2 pulses divide a channel which is 5.2 microseconds long into four divisions 5 which correspond to the group 0, 1, 2 and 3 sub-divisions of every channel.
+As illustrated in FIG. 16, the A, B and C pulses divide a time slot which is 1.3 microseconds long into eight divisions so that the "time switching" operation may be performed.
+The S1 and S2 pulses divide a channel which is 5.2 microseconds long into four divisions 5 which correspond to the group $\phi$ , 1, 2 and 3 sub-divisions of every channel.
 The S1 pulse is on for 1.3 microseconds and off for 1.3 microseconds.
 The C1, C2, C4 and C8 and C16 pulses divide a frame which is 125 microseconds long into 24 channels of 5.2 microsec- 10 onds each, and one short channel of 648 microseconds.
 The S1 and S2 pulses are off during this shortened channel and result in one-half of a time slot.
 The C pulse never rises during this time slot.
-The counters 404 409 are synchronous and clock on the rise of the 15 clock or oscillator input, and have a look ahead carry and synchronous clear so that all output edges occur together rather than with a ripple through operation.
-Decodes are strobed since rise-fall race conditions can occur.
-The counters 404-407 are reset by decoding the 20 by means of the NAND gates 410 and 411 and the 25 inverter 414 which provide the RESET-0 pulse.
-This count corresponds to the end of the first half of time slot 96 or the end of the first eighth of channel 24.
+The counters 404-409 are synchronous and clock on the rise of the 15 clock or oscillator input, and have a look ahead carry and synchronous clear so that all output edges occur together rather than with a ripple through operation.
+Decodes are strobed since rise-fall race conditions can count: